EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 Restores the '2' weapon hotkey.
 Requires "Data/menus/prefabs/lStewieAl/2Hotkey.xml".
 Controller users will need to bind ammo swap some other way (e.g. using bDoubleTapReloadToChangeAmmoType).
 Options (Weapon Hotkeys):
-  iSecondSlotKey - scancode of the keyboard hotkey
+  iSecondSlotKey - scancode of the keyboard hotkey bUseKeybindsOnLabels - use the name of the bound hotkey on the wheel instead of 1/2/3...

 bEncumbranceIncludesGrabbedItems
 Include the weight of the grabbed ('Z' key) item stack weight when determining if player is overencumbered.